waku-org/docs.waku.org/docs/overview/use-cases.md

 ### Signature Exchange for Multi-Signature Wallets

-Waku can enable multiple owners of a given multi-signature wallet to exchange signatures in a decentralized, private, and censorship-resistant manner, allowing for the approval of transactions.
+Waku can enable multiple owners of a given multi-signature wallet to exchange signatures in a decentralised, private, and censorship resistant manner, allowing for the approval of transactions.

 ### Game Mechanics Communication

-Waku can be used as the communication layer for a peer-to-peer, decentralized game, eliminating the need for a centralized infrastructure for gameplay communications.
+Waku can be used as the communication layer for a peer-to-peer, decentralised game, eliminating the need for a centralised infrastructure for gameplay communications.

 #### Demos

 * [Super Card Game](https://github.com/fjij/ethonline-2021)

-### dApp to Wallet Communication
+### DApp to Wallet Communication

-dApp operators can use communication between a user's wallet and their dApp to notify users (e.g., governance token holders can be notified to vote on a proposal) or to request transaction signatures from the wallet.
+DApp operators can use communication between a user's wallet and their DApp to notify users (e.g., governance token holders can be notified to vote on a proposal) or to request transaction signatures from the wallet.

 #### Demos